muo-ltd/PostgresIIS/README.md

 docker-compose up -d
 ```

-An instance of Postgres will then be running on docker with port 5432 mapped to the host.
+An instance of Postgres will then be running on docker with port ** 5432 ** mapped to the host.
 You can then connect to it using PgAdmin or other tools to query the data.
 The password
-for the postgres user is Password1.
+for the postgres user is ** Password1 ** (this can be changed in the docker file).

 ## What it does